by Charles Davidson | September 24, 2018

 We are fortunate to currently represent the conservation minded sellers of several properties that benefit from being in conservation neighborhoods where some of the adjacent or nearby neighbors with conservation easements actually offer benefits to the land being offered for sale.

-Our River Valley Ranch listing in Blanco County, TX is ~1,562 acres situated along 1.3 miles of the Pedernales River.
+River Valley Ranch in Blanco County, TX, which sold in May 2019, is ~1,562 acres situated along 1.3 miles of the Pedernales River.
 It benefits from numerous neighbors (several adjacent and others nearby) having chosen to permanently conserve their lands.

 Further west on the iconic Devils River, our 40,138 acre Monarch Ranch listing (and its two available divisions) is located in an area that continues to benefit from many ranches having been conserved to protect the Devils River.